thk123/se4be-website/index.md

 ### Seminar A: Source Control

 Source control is essential tool for any project with multiple developers.
-This seminar will teach you how to use it to improve collaboration.
+This seminar will teach you how to use source control to improve collaboration.

-**Source control is indispensable for working with other developers on code.**
+**Source control is indispensable for any project with multiple developers.**

-Source control allows developers to iterate with confidence, share works-in-progress with others and see what changes introduced problems.
-No software project should be undertaken without it.
+Source control allows developers to iterate with confidence, share works-in-progress with others and see what changes introduced problems. _No software project should be undertaken without it._

 I will cover setting up source control for your project, before going onto best practices for using them successfully.